digitalcredentials/signing-service/README.md

 #### Default Tenants

-There are two tenants setup by default:
+There are three tenants setup by default:

  * instance/test/credentials/issue
+ * instance/testing/credentials/issue
  * instance/random/credentials/issue

-The `test` tenant uses this seed and corresponding [DID](https://www.w3.org/TR/did-core/):
+The `test` and `testing` tenants both use this seed and corresponding [DID](https://www.w3.org/TR/did-core/):

  * seed - `z1AeiPT496wWmo9BG2QYXeTusgFSZPNG3T9wNeTtjrQ3rCB`
  * did - `did:key:z6MknNQD1WHLGGraFi6zcbGevuAgkVfdyCdtZnQTGWVVvR5Q`

-That [DID](https://www.w3.org/TR/did-core/) for the `test` tenant is currently registered in the [DCC Sandbox Registry](https://github.com/digitalcredentials/sandbox-registry) so that any credentials generated with that tenant will, when verified, show as having originated from the DCC test issuer.
+That [DID](https://www.w3.org/TR/did-core/) for the `test` and `testing` tenants is currently registered in the [DCC Sandbox Registry](https://github.com/digitalcredentials/sandbox-registry) so that any credentials generated with that tenant will, when verified, show as having originated from the DCC test issuer.

 See the [Sign a credential](#sign-a-credential) section for a working CURL example of how to sign with the `test` tenant.